-Choose from 43 undergraduate, 18 master’s, and 2 doctoral programs, with 2 additional programs available online.
+SLU offers 43 undergraduate, 18 master’s, and 2 doctoral programs, with 2 additional programs available online.
 Top programs include nursing, supply chain management, education, new media and animation, biological sciences; occupational safety, health and environmental management; and speech-language pathology.
-With a 19:1 student-faculty ratio, 23 students per undergraduate class, and 152+ areas of study, you’ll enjoy a focused education in your major of choice.
+With a 19:1 student-faculty ratio, 23 students per undergraduate class, and 152+ areas of study, students can enjoy a focused education in their major of choice.

 Student life on campus is vibrant as well.
 Participate in 130+ student organizations, or take advantage of the campus’ active Greek life.
-With 1/7 of students living on-campus, you have ample options to choose from when deciding where to stay during your university years.
+With 1/7 of students living on-campus, ample options are available to choose from when deciding where to stay while studying at SLU.
 SLU offers NCAA Division I athletics for students seeking competitive play, which rounds out the college education.